intel/scikit-learn-intelex/README.md

 # daal4py - Convenient Python API to Intel(R) Data Analytics Acceleration Library (Intel(R) DAAL)

-**_This is a technical preview, not a product.
-Intel might decide to discontinue this project at any time._**

 With this API your Python programs can use Intel(R) DAAL algorithms in just one line:
 ```
 kmeans_init(data, 10, t_method="plusPlusDense")